Are Hot Tubs Expensive To Run?

 We recommend that customers look for energy providers who offer lower cost electricity rates at night time, when the ambient temperature is cooler and your hot tub is keeping things warm, as it will mean your heating system kicks in less often, thus consuming less electricity.

-Based on our research and real-world feedback from customers in 2022 with current energy tariffs, for a 5-6 seater family spa it costs around £2 - £2.50 per day to run a hot tub in the UK.
-For smaller spas, or 13A eco-friendly spas, this will be closer to £1.50 - £2 per day.
+Of course, the energy market has gone a little bit crazy recently.
+Based on our research and real-world feedback from customers in 2022 with the current energy price cap tariffs of £0.34 per kWh, for a 5-6 seater family spa it costs around £3 - £4 per day to run a hot tub in the UK.
+For smaller spas, or 13A eco-friendly spas, this will be closer to £2.50 - £3 per day.
 For those looking for a more wallet-friendly option, Plug & Play hot tubs can often benefit from lower running costs.

 Remember, you should leave your hot tub running all the time for it to be at its most efficient and make sure when checking or changing an energy tariff to choose the lowest unit rate for electricity, rather than focussing on standing charge.